m1ck2/hg-sip/sphinx/command_line.rst

     used by the SciTE editor but must be sorted first.)
 By default the file is not generated.

-.. cmdoption:: -b <FILE>

-    The name of the build file to generate.
-This file contains the information about the module needed by the :ref:`SIP build system <ref-build-system>` to generate a platform and compiler specific Makefile for the module.
-By default the file is not generated.

 .. cmdoption:: -B <TAG>

     .. versionadded:: 4.16